Textile and Festival Tours • Travel with the Experts!

 Cynthia LeCount Samaké

 Cynthia is founder of “Behind the Scenes Adventures” and a specialist in Carnival costume and indigenous textiles.
-She has been leading textile and festival tours with small groups all over the world for the past twenty years.
+She has been leading textile and festival tours with small groups all over the world for over twenty years.

-She has also been curator for many exhibitions of traditional textiles and festival costume at the UC Davis Design Museum, the Museum of Craft and Folk Art (MOCFA) in San Francisco and at Bowers Museum in Santa Ana.
+She has also been curator for many exhibitions of traditional textiles and festival costume.
+These included exhibits at the UC Davis Design Museum, the Museum of Craft and Folk Art (MOCFA) in San Francisco and at Bowers Museum in Santa Ana.
 She was curator for “Rhythm and Hues: Cloth and Culture of Mali” at MOCFA.

-You can read an interview with Cynthia about her travel company here.
+You can read an interview with Cynthia here about her travel company.
 Besides leading trips, she sometimes writes about textiles and travel for such publications as Piecework and Knitting Traditions.

 Claudia is a BTSA Latin American tour assistant.
 She’s a native Californian and speaks fluent Spanish thanks to her Mexican heritage.
-She has traveled widely in Mexico, Guatemala, Bolivia, and Cuba, and has also lived in Italy.
-She’s always available during trips to help you understand the culture, translate a menu or to find exactly what you need or want in a local market!
+She has traveled widely in Mexico, Guatemala, Bolivia, and Cuba, and has also lived in Spain.
+She’s always available during trips to help you understand the culture, translate a menu or to find exactly what you need in a local market!

-See her many photos of gourmet restaurant dishes and market products, by clicking here.
+See her photos of Peruvian gourmet restaurant dishes and market products.

 With her cheerful, easy-going personality, culinary knowledge, and great bargaining skills, Claudia will make your trip delightfully fun and interesting.
-She can’t wait for the next textile and festival tours – to Ghana, among other places!
+She can’t wait for the next textile and festival tour!

 Barou is the BTSA Africa expert.
 He was born in Segou, Mali, and leads trips to West Africa, where his extensive knowledge of the culture, language, and his many friends and acquaintances make travel with him truly ‘behind-the-scenes’ adventures.
 His tours to Ghana receive rave reviews; see the trip listings.
 See the Ghana Photo Gallery here.